 Property taxes were assessed and collected by Montgomery County and subsequently remitted to the Village.
 Property taxes are assessed on July 1st and are due and payable one half by September 30th and one half by December 31st.
 All unpaid taxes levied July 1st become delinquent on October 1st and January 1st.
-The residential real property tax rates for the Village for fiscal years ended June 30, 2020 and 2019 was \$.0050 per \$100 of assessed taxable value.
-The public utilities tax rates for fiscal years ended June 30, 2020 and 2019 was \$1.45 per \$100 of assessed taxable value.
-The commercial property tax rates for fiscal years ended June 30, 2020 and 2019 were \$.10 per \$100 of assessed taxable value.
-The personal property tax rates for fiscal years ended June 30, 2020 and 2019 were \$.50 per \$100 of assessed taxable value.
+The residential real property tax rates for the Village for fiscal years ended June 30, 2021 and 2020 was \$.0050 per \$100 of assessed taxable value.
+The public utilities tax rates for fiscal years ended June 30, 2021 and 2020 was \$1.45 per \$100 of assessed taxable value.
+The commercial property tax rates for fiscal years ended June 30, 2021 and 2020 was \$.50 per \$100 of assessed taxable value.
 Procedures for the collection of delinquent taxes by Montgomery County are provided for in the laws of Maryland.